 The spouse and unmarried children (under the age of 21) of an H-1B worker are eligible for H-4 dependent status.
 Dependents are not eligible for employment under any circumstances, but they are free to study if they choose.
 If you and your dependents are already in the U.S., it is possible to change your dependents’ status to H-4, or extend their H-4 status, by filing Form I-539 along with the H-1B petition.
 This form is available online under the section labeled “Immigration Forms.”
 If your dependents are not in the U.S., Form I-539 should not be filed.
 Instead, your dependents will take your H-1B documents to a U.S. consulate and apply for H-4 visas before joining you here.
 Please visit partners and spouses page for practical information and resources at the University.

-When traveling outside of the U.S, remember to bring the following documents to show to the USCBP Inspector at the port of reentry: (1) the original Form I-797, Notice of Approval, (2) a letter from the department verifying your employment at the University, (3) a travel letter from OIA, and (4) a copy of the H- 1B petition filed on your behalf.
-The letter should say that you hold H-1B status as a result of a petition filed at the USCIS Service Center by the department, institute or school.
-The travel letter from OIA will confirm that you hold H-1B status as a result of a petition filed at the USCIS Service Center by your department, institute or school.
-In addition, the letter will specify your position or job title, verify that the employment remains in effect, and confirm that you will be returning to the job following the trip abroad.
+When traveling outside of the U.S, remember to bring the following documents to show to the USCBP Inspector at the port of reentry: (1) the original Form I-797, Notice of Approval, (2) a letter from the department verifying your employment at the University (employment verification letter), and (3) a copy of the H- 1B petition filed on your behalf.
+The employment verification letter will specify your position or job title, verify that the employment remains in effect, and confirm that you will be returning to the job following the trip abroad.
 An H-4 dependent spouse or child who travels without you must also carry your Form I-797 along with their Form I-797 (if they have it), a copy of the H-1B petition, and a travel letter confirming that the H-4 dependent is returning to you after their trip abroad.
 If you no longer have the original Form I-797, you must apply to USCIS on Form I-824 for a replacement.
 This form is available online under the section “Immigration Forms”.

 Whenever you or your dependents travel outside the U.S., it is important that we obtain a copy of your new electronic I-94 record/s or paper I-94 card/s.
 Pease submit OIA’s Travel Re-Entry form along with a copy of your electronic I-94 record or paper card immediately upon your return to the U.S.